Cut Nyak Dhien

 Cut Nyak Dhien (VOSS: Tjoet Nja' Dhien; c.
 1848–6 November 1908) was a leader of the Acehnese guerrilla forces during the Aceh War.
 Following the death of her husband Teuku Umar, she led guerrilla actions against the Dutch for 25 years.
 She was posthumously awarded the title of National Hero of Indonesia on 2 May 1964 by the Indonesian government.
+She was exiled to Sumedang, West Java, because the Dutch colonial government was terrified of her massive political and spiritual influence.
+Despite being far from her homeland of Aceh, the local Sundanese people did not know her real identity for a long time and revered her as "Ibu Perbu" (The Queen Mother) because of her profound knowledge of Islamic theology and Arabic.

 Early life

 Cut Nyak Dhien was born into a Muslim aristocratic family in Aceh Besar in VI mukim district in 1848.
 Her father, Teuku Nanta Setia, was a member of the ruling Ulèë Balang aristocratic class in VI mukim, and her mother was also from an aristocrat family.
 She was educated in religion and household matters.
 She was renowned for her beauty, and many men proposed to her until her parents arranged for her marriage to Teuku Cek Ibrahim Lamnga, the son of an aristocratic family, when she was twelve.